History of Sikhism: Operation Blue Star and Sikh Genocide

 Bhindranwale and his followers were armed with traditional swords, shields and muskets.
 Few also had Dragunov Rifles, Kashganovs, Ak-74s and Ak-47s.
 These were licensed and supplied by the Indian Government.
 It was the peak of the Cold War and India was leaning towards Russia and Pakistan had allied with The United States of America.
 This is why Bhindranwale was carrying Russian made guns.
 The Indian Government started alleging that Bhindranwale was killing Hindus and allied with Pakistan to create Khalistan.
 The first time that the phrase Khalistan came was in the Hind Samachar newspaper group.
 The Indian secret operation called Black Cats was made by Indira Gandhi to disguise the Punjab Police as terrorists and kill Hindus in the countryside.
 Bhindranwale condemned these but it was not outlined on any newspapers as they were government controlled.
 He also made a speech that he did not hate Hindus and he had donated 5 lakhs to restore ald Hindu and Sikh architecture and Mandirs.
 He even adopted a Hindu women as his daughter.

 In June 1984, the Indian Government ordered a military operation, Operation Blue Star to clear Harmandir Sahib, Amritsar and thirty other Gurdwaras of Sikhs led by Jarnail Singh Bhindranwale who were with many other pilgrims.
-During this operation, the Indian army had around 3,000 casualties with 700 injuries, and 200–250 Sikh militants were killed.
+During this operation, the Indian army had more than 3,000 casualties with 700 injuries, and 200–250 Sikh militants were killed.
 The handling of the operation, damage to the holy shrine and loss of life on both sides, led to widespread criticism of the Indian Government.
 The Indian Prime Minister Indira Gandhi was assassinated by her two Sikh bodyguards in retaliation.
 Following her death 17,000 of Sikhs were killed in the 1984 anti-Sikh riots.
 The subsequent Punjab insurgency saw several secessionist militant groups becoming active in Punjab, supported by a section of the Sikh diaspora.
 Indian security forces suppressed the insurgency in the early 1990s by doing genocide upon the innocent Sikhs; over 2,500,000 Sikhs died, according to Jaswant Sikh Khalra, who was also killed by the police in a fake encounter for being against the Government.
+Many government officials and police officers were either secretly rewarded for their actions against Sikhs or did not face consequences until much later, and a lot of evidence was destroyed in order to hide these acts of violence.

 Gandhi's 1984 action to remove Sant Jarnail Singh Bhindranwale led to desecration of the Golden Temple in Operation Blue Star and ultimately led to Gandhi's assassination by her Sikh bodyguards.
 Many sources state that as much as 5 hundred thousand innocent Sikhs died by Indian police and rioters after June 1984 and Sikh population started decreasing after 1986.